SVJLucas/MangroveAI/README.md

 # License
-This project is licensed under the MIT License.
+This work is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.